-To date, most published attempts to improve body wave travel time models have been devoted to improving teleseismic location capabilities by concentrating on the application of current-generation 1-D and 3-D mantle models.
-For example, Engdahl et al. [1998] showed that global improvements in teleseismic locations are possible by applying new methods using the 1-D model AK135 [Kennett et al., 1995].
-Several researchers have investigated how the use of 3-D tomographic models of the whole mantle affect hypocenter determinations based on teleseismic travel time data [e.g., Smith & Ekström, 1996; Antolik et al., 2001; Chen & Willemann, 2001].
-These studies established that teleseismic mislocations are reduced relative to 1-D model locations (e.g., Jeffreys-Bullen travel-time tables, PREM [Dziewonski & Anderson, 1981], IASP91 [Kennett & Engdahl, 1991]) when recent generation 3-D mantle models based on either global [e.g., Su et al., 1994; Su & Dziewonski, 1997] or local basis functions [e.g., van der Hilst et al., 1997; Bijwaard et al., 1998; Boschi & Dziewonski, 1999] are applied.
-Efforts to predict teleseismic travel times with empirical teleseismic heterogeneity corrections have been more rare, but show promise [e.g., Piromallo & Morelli, 2001].
+[6] To date, most published attempts to improve body wave travel time models have been devoted to improving teleseismic location capabilities by concentrating on the application of current generation 1D and 3D mantle models.
+For example, Engdahl et al. [1998] showed that global improvements in teleseismic locations are possible by applying new methods using the 1D model AK135 [Kennett et al., 1995].
+Several researchers have investigated how the use of 3D tomographic models of the whole mantle affect hypocenter determinations based on teleseismic travel time data [e.g., Smith and Ekström, 1996; Antolik et al., 2001; Chen and Willemann, 2001].
+These studies established that teleseismic mislocations are reduced relative to 1D model locations (e.g., Jeffreys-Bullen travel-time tables, preliminary reference Earth model (PREM) [Dziewonski and Anderson, 1981], IASP91 [Kennett and Engdahl, 1991]) when recent generation 3D mantle models based on either global [e.g., Su et al., 1994; Su and Dziewonski, 1997] or local basis functions [e.g., van der Hilst et al., 1997; Bijwaard et al., 1998; Boschi and Dziewonski, 1999] are applied.
+Efforts to predict teleseismic travel times with empirical teleseismic heterogeneity corrections have been more rare but show promise [e.g., Piromallo and Morelli, 2001].

-At regional distances, travel time predictions depend on the ability to model the crust and upper mantle.
+[7] At regional distances, travel time predictions depend on the ability to model the crust and upper mantle.
 Regional travel time predictions are less accurate than teleseismic predictions because heterogeneity is much stronger and because data that constrain the crust and upper mantle are more limited in distribution and somewhat more difficult to interpret unambiguously.
-For example, regional triplication crossover distances are highly variable which makes it difficult to identify phases correctly.
-This is true both for P_n triplications, as well as for distinguishing P_n from P arrivals.
-For these reasons, modelbased approaches to predicting regional travel times [e.g., Firbas, 2000] have played a subordinate role to the development of purely empirical corrections [e.g., Myers & Schultz, 2000] that may be combined with spatial interpolation schemes [e.g., Schultz et al., 1998].
+For example, regional triplication crossover distances are highly variable, which makes it difficult to identify phases correctly.
+This is true both for $P_n$ triplications as well as for distinguishing $P_n$ from P arrivals.
+For these reasons, model-based approaches to predicting regional travel times [e.g., Firbas, 2000] have played a subordinate role to the development of purely empirical corrections [e.g., Myers and Schultz, 2000] that may be combined with spatial interpolation schemes [e.g., Schultz et al., 1998].

-The result is that the ability of 3-D models, particularly global models, to predict regional travel times remains largely uninvestigated and, consequently, the applicability of 3-D models to the problem of regional location is poorly understood.
+[8] The result is that the ability of 3D models, particularly global models, to predict regional travel times remains largely uninvestigated, and consequently, the applicability of 3D models to the problem of regional location is poorly understood.
 The purpose of this paper is to help fill in this gap in knowledge.
 Although our concentration is on Eurasia, the general features of the results should also hold for shallow events on other continents.

-We are able to perform the study of the utility of a global 3-D model to improve regional locations because of two recent advances.
-First, we have developed a global 3-D model of the crust and uppermost mantle that is designed specifically to be used to predict regional travel times.
-To predict reliable regional travel times it is, first, desirable that the model exists throughout the region of study.
+[9] We are able to perform the study of the utility of a global 3D model to improve regional locations because of two recent advances.
+First, we have developed a global 3D model of the crust and uppermost mantle that is designed specifically to be used for predicting regional travel times.
+To predict reliable regional travel times, it is first desirable that the model exists throughout the region of study.
 It is also necessary for attention to be paid to the crustal part of the model and, because regional travel times are controlled largely by the turning point of the ray, to the vertical gradient of the model.
-For regional travel times, the vertical resolution is probably more important than the lateral resolution of the model.
-To satisfy these criteria we use a 3-D v_s model derived from surface wave dispersion which we convert to v_p by applying information about the thermoelastic properties of an assumed mantle composition.
-The use of a v_s model to predict regional v_p travel times is not ideal, but is the consequence of the existence of much better information about upper mantle v_s than v_p structure.
+For regional travel times the vertical resolution is probably more important than the lateral resolution of the model.
+To satisfy these criteria, we use a 3D $v_s$ model derived from surface wave dispersion which we convert to $v_p$ by applying information about the thermoelastic properties of an assumed mantle composition.
+The use of a $v_s$ model to predict regional $v_p$ travel times is not ideal but is the consequence of the existence of much better information about upper mantle $v_s$ than $v_p$ structure.